Leafwing-Studios/leafwing-website/content/blog/debugging-lessons/index.md

 This helped!
 The code was easier to work with, I had a refreshed mental model of what was going on.

-Rather than empty-handed frustration, I had several nice fixes to show for my time, and was definitely getting closer to solving the bug.
+Rather than ending the day in empty-handed frustration, I had several nice fixes to show for my time.
+We're definitely getting closer to solving the bug(s).

 ## Lesson 5: bisect your bug by adding more tests